almosr/preic/README.md

 Debugging the pre-processed code could be a bit of a challenge, though.
 See the [debugging section below](#debugging-the-processed-code).

-In case you need string variable when variable name is postfixed with dollar sign (`$`) or integer variable when name is postfixed with percentage sign (`%`) then you can add the postfix to the variable label.
+When you need string variable then according to the BASIC language rules the variable name should be postfixed with dollar sign (`$`) or for an integer variable postfixed with percentage sign (`%`).
+In this case you can add the postfix to the variable label.

 For example: